CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/data_collection/primary_findings_part1.md

 ### Diagnostics (`src/diagnostics/`)

 *   The `README.Core.Diagnostics.md` file indicates the goal of providing utilities for tracing, debugging, and performance monitoring, complementing `System.Diagnostics`.
 It explicitly states this is not for a full logging framework.
-*   The file listing for `src/diagnostics/src/` shows `LoggerTests.cs` and `OpenEchoSystem.Core.xDiagnostics.csproj`.
+*   The file listing for `src/diagnostics/src/` shows `LoggerTests.cs` and `ConsmicLexicon.Foundation.xDiagnostics.csproj`.
 The presence of `LoggerTests.cs` suggests some form of logging utility might exist, which could potentially contradict the README's statement about not being a full logging framework.
 *   **Potential Areas for Investigation:**
     *   Examine the content of `LoggerTests.cs` and any associated source files to understand the nature of the "logging utility" and determine if it aligns with the "not for a full logging framework" rule.
     *   Identify any missing, lightweight diagnostic utilities that would be valuable (e.g., improved assertion helpers, simple performance timers).